 Have you ever wondered what it would be like to be in Greece during Easter and experience it like a local?
 Easter – or 'Pascha' in Greek – is the greatest celebration of the Eastern Orthodox Church, honored by various customs and religious ceremonies.
 Here, we give you a day by day breakdown of the Greek Holy Week to introduce you to the most essential Greek Easter traditions.

 Table of Contents

-Holy Week is the week just before Easter that extends from Palm Sunday until Holy Saturday and marks the last week of Lent.
+In specific, Holy Week is the week just before Easter that extends from Palm Sunday until Holy Saturday and marks the last week of Lent.
 It has earned the name ‘Holy’, according to the Orthodox Church, due to the significant events that take place for Christianity in regard to the sufferings of Jesus Christ.
 During this week every year, believers prepare themselves for Jesus Christ’s Resurrection by abstaining from meat as well as most animal-derived products.

-Nowadays, the Lent is not strictly followed -or even followed at all- by most people for the whole duration of Lent, but only during Holy Week.
+Nowadays, Lent is not strictly followed -or even followed at all- by most people for the whole duration of Lent, but only during Holy Week.
 Regardless of people’s religious beliefs in Greece, however, most Easter traditions have been kept alive due to their customary nature and fun elements.